 Flying at high altitudes (>1500 m above mean sea level)

-WingtraOne is capable of flying at altitudes up to 5000 m AMSL despite the thinner air.
+WingtraRAY and WingtraOne are capable of flying at altitudes up to 5000 m AMSL despite the thinner air.
 Read this article to learn what propellers are required and how flight behavior changes depending on the altitude.

 When to use high-altitude propellers